Royal Plowing Ceremony in Cambodia: Agriculture through The Kingdom of Wonder’s View?

 Travel Tips for Travelers to Join in the Royal Plowing Ceremony in Cambodia

-Be respectful of those who are kneeling and praying.
-You probably notice a few people knelt before the King and prayed.
+- Be respectful of those who are kneeling and praying.
+You probably noticed a few people knelt before the King and prayed.
 Respect must come first, even though not every participant is required to do so.

 Every May, the farmers in Cambodia eagerly await the decisions made by the cows because they still have a great conviction in this ritual.
 As a result, the majority of farming tactics used in the nation are greatly impacted by the food that the cows select to consume at the Royal Plowing Ceremony.
 In truth, the villagers prefer to make their planting decisions after consulting the customary ceremonies.